krohling/bondai/README.md

 - *llm* (default=MODEL_GPT4_0613): The primary model used by the Agent.
 - *fallback_llm* (default=MODEL_GPT35_TURBO_0613): Secondary model the Agent falls back on when an appropriate response was not received by the primary model.
 - *final_answer_tool* (default=DEFAULT_FINAL_ANSWER_TOOL): Tool that provides the final answer/response back to the user.
+- *quiet* (default=False): If true, the Agent will suppress most print messages.

-- *budget* (default=None): The Agent will keep track of the cost for all API calls made to OpenAI.
+**run(task='', task_budget=None):** Continuously runs the agent until the task is completed or the budget is exceeded.
+The Agent will keep track of the cost for all API calls made to OpenAI.
 If this budget is exceeded the Agent will raise a BudgetExceededException.
-- *quiet* (default=False): If true, the Agent will suppress most print messages.

-**run(task=''):** Continuously runs the agent until a final answer is received or the budget is exceeded.
 **run_once(task=''):** Executes a single step of the agent's process.
 Returns an instance of AgentStep.
 **reset_memory():** Clears the agent's memory of previous steps.